Each film-coated tablet contains: Escitalopram oxalate equivalent to escitalopram 10 mg.

-Pharmacodynamic interactions: Contraindicated combinations: Irreversible non-selective MAOIs: Cases of serious reactions have been reported in patients receiving an SSRI in combination with a non-selective, irreversible monoamine oxidase inhibitor (MAOI), and in patients who have recently discontinued SSRI treatment and have been started on such MAOI treatment.
+Pharmacodynamic interactions: Contraindicated combinations: Irreversible nonselective MAOIs: Cases of serious reactions have been reported in patients receiving an SSRI in combination with a nonselective monoamine oxidase inhibitor (MAOI) and in patient who have recently discontinued SSRI treatment and have been started on MAOI treatment.
 In some cases, the patient developed serotonin syndrome.

-Escitalopram is contraindicated in combination with non-selective, irreversible MAOIs.
-Escitalopram may be started 14 days after discontinuing treatment with an irreversible MAOI.
-At least 7 days should elapse after discontinuing escitalopram treatment, before starting a non-selective, irreversible MAOI.
+Escitalopram is contraindicated in combination with nonselective, irreversible MAOIs.
+Escitalopram may be started 14 days after discontinuing treatment with an irreversible MAOIs and at least one day after discontinuing treatment with the reversible MAOI (RIMA), moclobemide.
+At least 7 days should elapse after discontinuing escitalopram treatment, before starting a irreversible nonselective MAOIs.

-Reversible, selective MAO-A inhibitor (moclobemide): Due to the risk of serotonin syndrome, the combination of escitalopram with a MAO-A inhibitor such as moclobemide is contraindicated.
-If the combination proves necessary, it should be started at the minimum recommended dosage and clinical monitoring should be reinforced.
+Inadvisable combinations: Reversible, selective MAO-A inhibitor (moclobemide): Due to the risk of serotonin syndrome, the combination of escitalopram with a MAO-A inhibitor is contraindicated.
+If the combination proves necessary, it should be started at the minimum recommended dosage and clinical monitoring is strongly recommended.

-Medicinal products lowering the seizure threshold: SSRIs can lower the seizure threshold.
-Caution is advised when concomitantly using other medicinal products capable of lowering the seizure threshold (e.g antidepressants (tricyclics, SSRIs), neuroleptics (phenothiazines, thioxanthenes and butyrophenones), mefloquine, bupropion and tramadol).
+Medicinal products lowering the seizure threshold: SSRIs can lower the seizure threshold Caution is advised when concomitantly using other medicinal products capable of lowering the seizure threshold (e.g., antidepressants [tricyclics, SSRIs], neuroleptics [phenothiazines, thioxanthenes and butyrophenones], mefloquin, bupropion and tramadol).